 - Commercial General Liability

 - Automobile Liability

 Anyone responsibly offering professional services directly to their customers should have this insurance.
 With this, we always want to deliver the promise of trustworthiness and dependability to our clients.

 The key to 40 year recertification lies in the professionalism that structural engineers offer when performing this type of inspection.
 This is one of Eastern Engineering Group‘s premises with its customers.
-Its structural engineers work meeting the quality standards that these structures deserve.
+Its structural engineers work to meet the quality standards that these structures deserve.
 After the building implementation, constant control and effective maintenance are part of the conservation and durability of the infrastructure.
-Following the required guidelines proceeding from the state is the only way to successfully accomplish a 40 Year Recertification.
+Following the required guidelines and proceeding from the state is the only way to accomplish a 40 Year Recertification.

 After the latest incident that took place in Miami Beach; we need to be conscious about how important it is to take the ethical and right decisions to put everyone’s lives in a safe place.
 On behalf of everyone at Eastern Engineering Group, we send our prayers to everyone affected by the recent unfortunate catastrophe.
 Our mission as structural engineers is to assure the safety of society.